๐ŸชœCivil Procedure

 • Fair notice standard requires defendants to plead affirmative defenses with enough detail for plaintiffs to understand the defense being raised

-• Potential waiver risk—failure to raise an affirmative defense in the answer may result in forfeiture of that defense
+• Potential waiver risk: failure to raise an affirmative defense in the answer may result in forfeiture of that defense, so defendants need to be thorough

-• Circuit split exists on whether Twombly/Iqbal plausibility applies to affirmative defenses or only to complaints
+• Circuit split exists on whether Twombly/Iqbal plausibility applies to affirmative defenses or only to complaints.
+Some circuits require only fair notice; others require plausible factual support.
+Know which approach your professor emphasizes.

 Testing and Fixing Pleadings: Motions and Amendments

-Pleading standards matter most when they're tested—typically through a Rule 12(b)(6) motion.
-Understanding how courts evaluate sufficiency and how plaintiffs can cure defects is essential for practice and exams.
+Pleading standards matter most when they're tested, typically through a Rule 12(b)(6) motion.
+Understanding how courts evaluate sufficiency and how plaintiffs can cure defects is critical for both practice and exams.

 Motion to Dismiss for Failure to State a Claim (Rule 12(b)(6))

-Compare: Rule 12(b)(6) dismissal vs. summary judgment—both can end a case before trial, but 12(b)(6) tests the pleadings while summary judgment tests the evidence.
+Compare: Rule 12(b)(6) dismissal vs. summary judgment.
+Both can end a case before trial, but 12(b)(6) tests the pleadings (are the allegations sufficient on their face?) while summary judgment tests the evidence (is there a genuine dispute of material fact?).
 If an essay asks about early case disposition, distinguish these mechanisms clearly.

 Quick Reference Table